qixwang/mc-docs.zh-cn/articles/cosmos-db/manage-table-with-resource-manager.md

              "description": "The name for the table"
           }
        },
-       "throughputPolicy":{
-            "type": "string",
-            "defaultValue": "Autoscale",
-            "allowedValues": [
-               "Manual",
-               "Autoscale"
-            ],
-            "metadata": {
-                "description": "The throughput policy for the table" }
-        },
-        "manualProvisionedThroughput": {
-            "type": "int",
-            "defaultValue": 400,
-            "minValue": 400,
-            "maxValue": 1000000,
-            "metadata": {
-                "description": "Throughput value when using Provisioned Throughput Policy for the table" }
-        },
         "autoscaleMaxThroughput": {
             "type": "int",
             "defaultValue": 4000,
             "minValue": 4000,
             "maxValue": 1000000,
             "metadata": {
-                "description": "Maximum throughput when using Autoscale Throughput Policy for the table" }
+                "description": "Maximum autoscale throughput for the table" }
         }
     },